focallocal/fl-maps/README.md

 ## Vision for the Maps Platform

 We are building two maps together to ensure the platform remains focused on the Core Design Considerations, rather than wondering towards one specific issue.
-This keeps community at the center of our build, and ensures the map can become a useful opensource platform for others later
+This keeps community at the center of our build, and ensures the map can become a useful open source platform for others later

-Upon reaching v1: Our development of the Brighter Tomorrow Map will slow, the platform will be released as opensource for others to use.
-The Focallocal.org map build will continue and specialise to better integrate with the other areas of the Focallocal.org platform
+Upon reaching v1: Our development of the Brighter Tomorrow Map will slow, the platform will be released as open source for others to use.
+The Focallocal.org map build will continue and specialize to better integrate with the other areas of the Focallocal.org platform

 ### Design Constraints

 The Orange mainmenu and its text 'Focallocal' are used in all projects built by the Focallocal Public Happiness community, so members can easily identify the project, and to maintain the positive and cheerful atmosphere in all related projects.

 ## Other Areas of Focallocal.org

-Focallocal.org is building towards a dentralised community where anyone can join to work on projects and take action to build a friendlier happier and safer world around them.
+Focallocal.org is building towards a decentralized community where anyone can join to work on projects and take action to build a friendlier happier and safer world around them.
 Its a hub for our volunteer community to coordinate, collaborate, and begin to grow.
 Its also not very good right now (i built most of it (Andy)) and it is fragmented.

-What it is, is a minimum functional platform to support a community who will redesign and improve it to meet their needs as they grow; its also a pool of skills, like marketing experts, graphic desingers, etc, to contribute to both maps, and many other Public Happiness projects built by our community.
-Anyone joining in one of our projects to createa happier world is a member of the Focallocal Community and you're all also welcome to improve other areas of focallocal.org - it's your platform
+What it is, is a minimum functional platform to support a community who will redesign and improve it to meet their needs as they grow; its also a pool of skills, like marketing experts, graphic designers, etc, to contribute to both maps, and many other Public Happiness projects built by our community.
+Anyone joining in one of our projects to create a happier world is a member of the Focallocal Community and you're all also welcome to improve other areas of focallocal.org - it's your platform